-Humans are inherently social creatures.
+Humans are inherently relationship building, social creatures.
 We are built this way.
 Other animals are too, but given the profound capacities of our brains, and our distinct languages, speech patterns, and mannerisms, we have the ability to ask why, pursue advancement, solve world problems, and constantly be innovative.
 We also rely on each other greatly, no matter if it is family or friends; husband or wife; brother or sister; boss or coworker, coach or player; professor or student.

 While some – Steve Jobs, Bill Gates, Elon Musk – do extraordinary work on their own terms, they would be nothing without the people in their teams.
-Working together and building connections is truly evident in the business world and the global economy, and during the Covid-19 pandemic, the concept of building relationships has taken a striking turn.
+Working together , relationship building and connecting is truly evident in the business world and the global economy, and during the Covid-19 pandemic, the concept of building relationships has taken a striking turn.
 Many students across the world are forced to study from off-campus locations.
 No longer are we attending conferences, events and social gatherings.
 Companies have had to change their strategies.
 Everything has become virtual with Zoom Meetings and video chats; people are now working remotely, and this may never change!

 Networking and communicating, as we know it, has taken a huge step back and we must cope with this new reality.
 On a personal level, it can also be quite difficult to be social and catch up with good old friends and family.
 This is not only because of Covid-19, but peoples’ lives do change.
 As we grow older, people take different paths.
 Some people come into and out of our lives as fast as a squirrel that darts across the street.